-The WAVE data are recorded by scanning on both SC and FT, with lengths).
+The WAVE data are recorded by scenning on both SC and ET with lengths).

-FDDL in open loop and no fringe tracking (in order to calibrate the FT wavelengths).
+The WAVE data are recorded by scanning on both SC and FT, with FDDL in open loop and no fringe tracking (in order to calibrate the FT wavelengths).
 The WAVESC data are recorded by scanning only SC, and FDDL in close-loop and fringe tracking (to calibrate the SC wave-